ishank-dev/developers-hate-copy-paste/README.md

 # developers-hate-copy-paste
-Small bash script that automates copy and pasting commands from web to a terminal with just one press of a key
+Small bash script for linux that automates copy and pasting commands from web to a terminal with just one press of a key
 # Steps to setup

 ## Install xdotool